duokobia/films_and_models/README.md

 4. npm start

 That is it!
-The application should run on your local server.
+The application should run on your local server on http://localhost:3000.